ibm-cloud-docs/watsonx-ai-saas-automation/responsibilities.md

 Disaster recovery includes tasks such as providing dependencies on disaster recovery sites, provision disaster recovery environments, data and configuration backup, replicating data and configuration to the disaster recovery environment, and failover on disaster events.

-The landing zone deployable architectures do not identify specific responsibilities in this area.
+The Watsonx AI SaaS deployable architectures do not identify specific responsibilities in this area.